 Pharmacokinetic boosting: Another positive drug-drug interaction results from using a potent CYP3A4 enzyme inhibitor to allow higher bioavailability of a second agent.
 This effect is commonly achieved in HIV therapy through pharmacokinetic boosting with ritonavir and cobicistat.
 Boosting makes possible once-daily dosing or lower dosing of ARVs, which may decrease adverse effects caused by higher or more frequent dosing of the active agent.
 In turn, adherence may be improved by reducing pill burden.
 Similarly, using a potent inhibitor of a drug transporter allows for reduced or less frequent dosing of the second active agent.
 An example is the use of probenecid, an organic anion transporter inhibitor, to decrease the elimination of penicillins, such as penicillin, ampicillin, or nafcillin.
 This increases the clinical activity and efficacy of these agents.
-Despite its ability to boost other medications, ritonavir is likely to cause more drug-to-drug interactions because it exerts a broader effect on CYP450 enzymes in addition to CYP3A4.
+Although ritonavir boosting can be beneficial, it also poses a risk of unwanted drug-drug interactions due to its potent and broad effect on CYP450 enzymes.